top of page

 Nickel prospectivity map of Western Australia.
 Map generated by Equivest using Geoscience Australia products.

-Very few mineral explorers state on their website what is their Low-Mid-High exploration target size.
-This is a common practice for oil explorers, where numbers are often reported as P90-P50-P10.
-No business investment decision takes place in an oil exploration company without this number.
-Understanding the size of potential discovery is critical in making investment decisions from acquiring property to drilling, acquisition or divestment.
-In a nutshell, it forms a backbone of successful portfolio management.
-From talking directly to explorers, lack of reporting of these numbers in mineral exploration is not related to market disclosures practices, but often exploration teams do not know what size of deposit they are targeting and operate with a "blindfold".
-There is a potential for knowledge and practices transfer from oil & gas to mineral exploration.
-Oil & gas exploration has well defined workflows for assessing size and even chance of success (both technical and commercial) of exploration prospect.
-Below is an example of mineral explorer that reports the size of exploration prospect (target).
+Understanding the size of a potential discovery is critical in making investment decisions, from acquiring property to drilling, acquisition, or divestment.
+In a nutshell, it forms the backbone of successful portfolio management.
+From talking directly to explorers, the lack of reporting of these numbers in mineral exploration is not related to market disclosure practices, but often exploration teams do not know what size of deposit they are targeting and operate with a "blindfold."

 3. Lack of geologist on the board in exploration company.

-In academia and industry geologists are trained to become technical personnel, focused on details and geology and not necessarily on business aspects of exploration company.
-Few geologists develop the commercial skills needed to progress into board positions.
-As a result, boards of many exploration companies are formed of financial, legal, marketing personnel, without injecting needed exploration skills.
-Efforts should be made both in academia and within exploration companies to inject business skills into the next generation of geologist and expose them to the commercial side of the business.
-Exploration company key objective is to make a significant mineral discovery and commercialise it either through sale or development.
-In Equivest, we do not see how this can be achieved without presence of geologist in the key board/management decisions and company strategy.
+Efforts should be made both in academia and within exploration companies to inject business skills into the next generation of geologists and expose them to the commercial side of the business.
+The key objective of an exploration company is to make a significant mineral discovery and commercialize it either through sale or development.
+At Equivest, we do not see how this can be achieved without the presence of geologists in key board/management decisions and company strategy.

-Successful exploration entails that all elements needed to form mineral deposit are present at the prospect location.
-Below example (very simplified) shows important factors for magmatic Ni-Cu-PGE deposit formation.
-Unfortunately, in the area where our hypothetical project is located there are no organic rich sediments needed to provide sulphur to form Ni-Cu sulphides.
-It really does not matter that other elements were in place.
-If one of the elements fails - the prospect fails.
-From talking to explorers there is little awareness of main geological risk on their projects.
-In the essence, this is the element where successful explorers should spend their time and money to either progress the project or divest it from their portfolio.
+Successful exploration entails that all elements needed to form a mineral deposit are present at the prospect location.
+The example below (simplified) shows important factors for magmatic Ni-Cu-PGE deposit formation.
+Unfortunately, in the area where our hypothetical project is located, there are no organic-rich sediments needed to provide sulfur to form Ni-Cu sulfides.
+It really does not matter if the other elements were in place.
+If one of the elements fails, the prospect fails.

 5. Clear business model, but unclear exploration strategy.

-There is a heavy focus across exploration companies on promoting the battery metals thesis needed for green transition.
-Typical business model is in a nutshell to "build battery metals portfolio and unlock significant discovery within it".
-What is unfortunately missing is a clear exploration strategy explaining how this will be achieved.
-Very few exploration companies are able to communicate this critical aspects of exploration strategy.
-Some important pointers are shown below.
+There is a heavy focus across exploration companies on promoting the battery metals thesis needed for the green transition.
+The typical business model is, in a nutshell, to "build a battery metals portfolio and unlock significant discovery within it."
+Unfortunately, what is missing is a clear exploration strategy explaining how this will be achieved.

-5,220 views0 comments
+8,928 views0 comments

 bottom of page